top

 While the answers to these questions don’t define you, your adoption story will always be a part of you.
 Without adoption, you wouldn’t be where you are today.
 This could be worth emphasizing when talking to your peers about adoption.

-Even if you don’t know everything about your birth family, you do know what adoption has given you: An amazing adoptive family who loves you and life full of opportunity.
+Even if you don’t know everything about your birth family, you do know what adoption has given you: An amazing adoptive family who loves you and a life full of opportunity.
 If you are in an open adoption, you’ve had the privilege of knowing the love of two families.

 Talking About the Challenges of Adoption

 While there are many ways adoptees benefit from adoption, there’s no denying that it has its challenges.
 You may feel grateful for the life that adoption has given you while also feeling guilty.
 These feelings of guilt may stem from feeling like you contributed to your birth parent’s decision to choose adoption or that you are betraying your adoptive family by wanting to connect with your birth parents.
-While neither of these things are true, that doesn’t mean your emotions are any less valid.
+While neither of these things are true, it doesn’t mean your emotions are any less valid.

 No matter how much you love your adoptive family or how grateful you are for the opportunities you’ve had because of adoption, it’s perfectly normal to experience difficult emotions as well.
 Acknowledging these challenges is important.
 It’s also important to understand that these challenges can coexist with all of the wonderful aspects of adoption.
 Every adoptee’s experience is different, and there is no right or wrong way to feel about yours.